buildout/buildout/doc/reference.rst

 .. [#root-logger] Generally, the root logger format is used for all messages unless it is overridden by a lower-level logger.

+.. [#socket-timeout] This timeout reflects how long to wait on individual socket operations.
+A slow request may take much longer than this timeout.